Banana Cottage Cheese Pancakes

 A stack of banana cottage cheese pancakes topped with sliced bananas.

 • Real ingredients.
-You’ll feel great about eating these pancakes made from cottage cheese, eggs, oats and the natural sweetness of bananas.
+You’ll feel great about eating these pancakes made from cottage cheese, eggs, oats and bananas.

 • Freezer friendly.
 Make these ahead and store in a freezer bag for busy school mornings.
 Pop them in the toaster oven or air fryer for an easy and delicious way to start the day.

 Love a cottage cheese packed breakfast?
-You’ll love my Cottage Cheese Pumpkin Muffins and Blueberry Cottage Cheese Muffins too!
+You’ll love my Cottage Cheese Chocolate Chip Muffins and Blueberry Cottage Cheese Muffins too!

 Ingredients for banana cottage cheese pancakes on a countertop with labels.